GameDevTecnico/cubos/docs/pages/main.md

 # Introduction {#mainpage}

-@image html "CubosLogo.png"
+@image html "CubosLogoBig.png"

 ## Voxel based engine

-**CUBOS. aims to be a simple, but powerful game engine for PC, where** **everything is made out of voxels.**
+**Cubos aims to be a simple, but powerful game engine for PC, where** **everything is made out of voxels.**

 It is [open source](https://github.com/GameDevTecnico/cubos) and free to use